 Making a concrete mixer - step by step guide

 To make the design described below, you will need, first of all, patience, since you will have to work hard.
-The process consists of several successive stages, consider the features of each of them.
+The process consists of several successive stages; let’s look at the features of each of them.

 Stage one.
 Capacity

-To make a mixing bowl (also known as a pear), prepare a ready-made tub or the materials from which you will make it.
-There are many possible options - a drum from a washing machine, an old can, a barrel.
-Although if you put forward special requirements for the future design, then it is preferable to make a pear with your own hands.
-Prepare sheet metal (not new) with a thickness of 2 to 2.5 millimeters.
+To make a mixing bowl (also known as a mixing bowl), prepare a ready-made tub or the materials you'll use to make it.
+There are a lot possible options– a drum from a washing machine, an old can, a barrel.
+Although if you put forward special requirements for the future design, then it is preferable to make the pear yourself.
+Prepare sheet metal (can be new) with a thickness of 2 to 2.5 millimeters.
 Then get to work.

 Make 3 or 4 components of the future container.
-A pair of truncated cones (this will be the bottom and top), the base (in other words, the lowest part), and also the fastening of the cones in the center (if such a thing is necessary at all).
+A pair of truncated cones (this will be the bottom and top), the base (in other words, the most Bottom part), and also fastening the cones in the center (if this is necessary at all).

-After that, weld all the elements together to get a pear (it, in accordance with preliminary calculations, has a volume of about 200 liters).
-In addition, it is desirable that at each attachment point there is a double weld.
-It is worth noting that often craftsmen are advised to fix metal rivets between a pair of welds to increase reliability, although this moment is optional.
+After this, weld all the elements together to obtain a pear (it, according to preliminary calculations, has a volume of about 200 liters).
+In addition, it is desirable that there is a double weld at each attachment point.
+It is worth noting that craftsmen often advise attaching metal rivets between a pair of welds to increase reliability, although this point is not necessary.

 Stage two.
 Body and base

-As for the case, it is often made of wood, but if you are serious about durability, then it is better to use a metal corner.
-Give preference to durable material with a minimum of rust (if scrap metal is used), also take care of the design of the most convenient base.
-The future body must withstand the planned weight with a margin of 20-50 percent, since during vibration and mixing, the load, respectively, will only increase.
-Moreover, keep in mind that in addition to the concrete weighing 100-200 kilograms, you also need to hold the container itself, and with the necessary additional accessories.
+As for the body, it is often made of wood, but if you are serious about durability, then it is better to use a metal corner.
+Give preference to durable material that has a minimum of rust (if scrap metal is used), and also take care of designing the most convenient base.
+The future body must withstand the planned weight with a margin of 20-50 percent, since during vibration and mixing, the load will accordingly only increase.
+Moreover, take into account that in addition to the concrete itself weighing 100-200 kilograms, you also need to hold the container itself, with the necessary additional accessories.

-All fasteners are carried out by welding and auxiliary bolted connections.
-At the same time, it is recommended to take care of the practicality of the future unit in parallel.
-The concrete mixer can be piled on a frame with wheels for more convenient transportation of the “miracle of technology”.
-You can also take care of a convenient handle, with which the body will move around the construction site.
+All fastenings are carried out by welding and auxiliary bolted connections.
+At the same time, it is recommended to take care of the practicality of the future unit.
+The concrete mixer can be placed on a frame with wheels for more convenient transportation of the “miracle of technology.”
+You can also take care of a convenient handle, with the help of which the body will move around the construction site.

 Stage three.
 Engine

 This stage is rightfully considered the most difficult, since it is quite difficult to calculate what characteristics and parameters the future equipment should have.
-Therefore, the power should be determined based on the requirements for the volume and weight of the mixed concrete, as well as the ability to extract one or another engine.
-Some use a motor from a washing machine or scooter for these purposes, while others prefer less expensive equipment (for example, a motor from an electric drill or any similar tool).
+Therefore, the power must be determined based on the requirements for the volume and weight of the concrete being mixed, as well as the ability to extract a particular engine.
+Some use a motor from a washing machine or a scooter for these purposes, while others prefer less expensive equipment (for example, a motor from an electric drill or any similar tool).

-We also note that both the power and the speed at which the concrete mixer will rotate with its own hands should be taken into account.
+We also note that both the power and the speed at which the concrete mixer will rotate with your own hands must be taken into account.
 It is important that it is not very high - say, about 15-20 revolutions per minute.
-There are several ways to adjust the speed - automatic, gears with shafts, a homemade fixture, and also the use of belts.
+There are several ways to adjust the speed - automatic, gears with shafts, homemade device, and also the use of belts.

 Stage four.
 Direct assembly of the concrete mixer

-The assembly procedure itself is nothing complicated and includes several sequential steps.
-Let's consider each of them in more detail.
+The assembly procedure itself is not complicated and includes several successive steps.
+Let's look at each of them in more detail.

 Step one.
-First you need to make sure that all connections - both pears and cases - are strong enough.
-Fasteners should be provided in advance, the same applies to the connection and installation of the motor.
+First you need to make sure that all connections - both pears and housings - are strong enough.
+Fasteners should be provided in advance, the same applies to the connection location and installation of the motor.

-step two.
-After that, you need to install the engine and gearbox on the frame, and then fix all the parts of the rotating mechanism with high quality.
+Step two.
+After this, you need to install the engine and gearbox on the frame, and then carefully fix all the parts of the rotating mechanism.

-Step Three.
-The next step is to install the container on the axle and base.
+Step three.
+The next stage is installing the container on the axis and base.
 This should be done so that the pear is located at an angle of 35 degrees.

-Step Four.
-Now it remains only to check how the concrete mixer turns on / off, whether the fasteners are reliable, how well the rotation occurs.
-To adjust all parameters, gears or a belt are used.
+Step four.
+Now all that remains is to check how the concrete mixer turns on/off, whether the fastenings are secure, and how well the rotation occurs.
+Gears or a belt are used to adjust all parameters.

 Note!
 The procedure described above is more clearly demonstrated in the thematic video below.
-After looking at it, you will finally understand how to manufacture and run the device described in this article.
+After watching it, you will finally understand how to make and launch the device described in this article.

 Video - Homemade concrete mixer

-It is worth noting that any of the designs described above can be a good alternative to expensive "shop" equipment.
-Although, of course, in the absence of the required consumables, the cost of such budget equipment can increase markedly; although the experience is in any case very interesting.
-In addition, the design of the concrete mixer can be reduced in cost, and the principle of its operation can be simplified.
+It is worth noting that any of the designs described above can be a good alternative to expensive “store-bought” equipment.
+Although, of course, in the absence of the required consumables, the cost of such budget equipment may increase significantly; although the experience is in any case very interesting.
+In addition, the design of a concrete mixer can be made cheaper, and the principle of its operation can be simplified.
 This can be done, for example, by replacing automatic rotation with manual rotation.
-In this case, instead of dozens of complex parts, you will need only bearings, a handle, a lever, as well as a “comb”, which will be located inside the pear.
+In this case, instead of dozens of complex parts, you will only need bearings, a handle, a lever, and also a “comb”, which will be located inside the pear.

 Another option for making a concrete mixer

-The construction presented below is very similar to that described in the previous section, and therefore some detailed explanations are not required here.
-The manufacturing procedure itself can be understood from the given step-by-step illustrations.
-We only note that in this example, a ready-made barrel of 200 liters, a 250-watt electric motor at 1430 revolutions, a motorcycle wheel, a pair of rings welded together are used.
+The design presented below is very similar to that described in the previous section, and therefore no detailed explanation is required here.
+The manufacturing procedure itself can be understood from the step-by-step illustrations provided.
+Let us only note that in this example, a ready-made 200-liter barrel, a 250-watt electric motor with 1430 rpm, a motorcycle wheel, and a pair of rings welded together are used.
 The finished pulley will be welded to the bottom of the tank.
 You will also need a pair of belts, a channel and pipes 59 for the frame.

-So, we found out that cement mortar is required for almost all construction work.
-And if for pouring the foundation, for example, it is advisable to use a purchased ready-made mixture, then in the case of work involving the periodic use of relatively small portions of the mixture, it is advisable to rent / buy a concrete mixer (you can use a manual one, but better an electric one).
+So we found out that cement mortar required for almost all construction work.
+And if, for example, to fill the foundation, it is advisable to use a purchased ready mixture, then in the case of work involving the periodic use of relatively small portions of the mixture, it is advisable to rent/buy a concrete mixer (can be manual, but preferably electric).

-Of course, for kneading, you can use the same trough with a shovel, but this approach, in addition to labor costs, has other disadvantages.
-The quality of concrete in this case will not be high, the mixture will turn out to be heterogeneous, which, in turn, will lead to excess consumption of dry cement and low strength characteristics of the finished concrete.
+Of course, you can use the same trough with a shovel for kneading, but this approach, in addition to being labor intensive, has other disadvantages.
+In this case, the quality of concrete will not be high; the mixture will turn out to be heterogeneous, which, in turn, will lead to unnecessary expense dry cement and low strength characteristics of ready-made concrete.

 Note!
-The term "concrete mixer" refers to a number of special building mixers (manual / electric), that is, devices designed to obtain a homogeneous cement-containing mixture by mixing ingredients with heterogeneous fractions.
+The term "concrete mixer" means whole line special construction mixers (manual/electric), that is, devices designed to obtain a homogeneous cement-containing mixture by mixing ingredients with dissimilar fractions.

-As a rule, dry cement is mixed with water, special additives and fillers (the latter can be: sand, expanded clay, screenings, gravel).
+As a rule, dry cement is mixed with water, special additives and fillers (the latter can be sand, expanded clay, screenings, crushed stone).

 Standard design includes:

-• frame (it can be both on the chassis and stationary);
+• bed (it can be either on a chassis or stationary);

 • kneading working bodies;

-• a container in which the mixing process takes place directly;
+• the container in which the mixing process takes place;

 • unloading mechanism;